MartinPaulEve/cemmento/README.md

 The default storage engine is the Internet Archive.
 The default redirect engine is hypothes.is.

+Cemmento is designed to be agnostic in terms of storage engine and annotation platform, although at present only the internet archive (storage) and hypothesis (annotation) are written.

+#Expected Default Behaviour
+Users will be redirected to an internet archive version of the requested URL with the hypothesis annotation sidebar loaded.

 #Known Issues
 Links are likely to be broken on the Wayback Machine version.